 There are a few things you can do to deter your cat from nibbling on your greenery.
-First, try spraying the plant with a mixture of water and lemon juice.
-Cats don’t like the sour taste of lemon, so this may deter them from taking a bite.

 You can also try adding a bit of cayenne pepper to the mix – just be careful not to get any in your eyes!
 If these methods don’t work, you can always try covering the plant with something that will block your cat’s access, like chicken wire or mesh netting.